Kyza/worst-json-stringify/README.md

 # worst-json-stringify is +34.21% faster
 ```

-Here `slow-json-stringify` is set to escape strings with its default escaper.
+`slow-json-stringify` is not included in the benchmarks because it doesn't escape strings fully.

 ## Explaination